Hippocratic Utility and Status Quo Bias: A Decision Criterion

 \section{A Decision Criterion}

-Imagine the following scenario: There is a disease.
-Randomized controlled trials show that the ``old'' and default drug, developed in 1926, saves 10\% percent of lives.
+Imagine the following scenario: a disease is present in the population and randomized controlled trials show that the ``old'' and default drug, developed in 1926, saves 10\% of lives.
 According to randomized controlled trials, a ``new'' drug, just developed in 2026, saves 20\% of lives.
 A decision maker has to decide whether to give the default drug ($d=0)$ or the new drug ($d=1$) to a patient who has just developed the disease.

 This situation can be captured by the potential outcomes model \citep{neyman1923application,rubin1974estimating}.
 We divide the population into four principal strata.
-Each patient has deterministic responses $y$ to both drugs: $y^d=0$ if the patient dies and $y^d=1$ if they survive, for $d=0, 1$.
+Each patient has deterministic responses $y=(y^0, y^1)$ to both drugs: $y^d=0$ if the patient dies and $y^d=1$ if they survive, for $d=0, 1$.
 The type of the patient is unknown to the decision maker, who only knows that $P(y^0=1)=10\%$ and $P(y^1=1)=20\%$.
-That is, the marginals of the distribution are given, but the joint distribution $P$ is unknown.
-The marginals are the most information we can hope to obtain from a randomized controlled trial.
+That is, only the marginals of the distribution are given, but the joint distribution $P$ over $\{0, 1\}^2$ is unknown.
+Let $\cP$ be the set of all probability distributions $P$ that are consistent with the marginals.
+This is the most information we can hope to obtain from a randomized controlled trial.

 Suppose that the decision maker maximizes expected utility: $\max_{d\in \{0, 1\}} \bE_P \ u(d, y^0, y^1),$ where $\bE_P$ is the expectation under probability $P$ and $u:D\times Y\times Y\to \bR$ is the utility function that depends on the decision $d\in D$ and the vector potential outcomes $y\in Y\times Y$.\footnote{Or equivalently, as is often done in statistics, minimizes the loss function $\ell=-u$.}